 Widespread Violations of the Workload Policy and Procedures (WLPP) and Systemic Failure to Abide by its Core Principles ("Workload") | UTFA is grieving widespread violations of the WLPP across the University of Toronto.
 These violations include substantive ones (including inequitable distributions of teaching and service workloads within units, lack of transparency in work allocation) and procedural ones (including a failure to update Unit Workload Policies, a failure to provide policies and workload assignment letters to UTFA and its members, a failure to create a Tri-Campus Joint Committee, and a failure to abide by the collegial governance requjirements of the WLPP). | December 2023 | The grievance was denied by the Administration and was thus referred to arbitration by UTFA in February 2024. |

 Lack of Compliance with 2020 Asbestos Health and Safety Settlement Agreement ("Asbestos Non-Compliance") | UTFA is objecting to the Administration's failure to comply with the terms of a signed agreement related to an earlier Association Grievance related to a series of serious health and safety violations during large-scale asbestos abatement at the Faculty of Medicine.
-The parties returned to the original mediator to ensure that the Administration complies with the terms of the agreement and adheres to established best practices as they are required to do under their own Health and Safety policy. | November 2022 | After mediation failed in spring 2023, UTFA referred the issue to arbitration, which is scheduled to begin in November 2024. |
+The parties returned to the original mediator to ensure that the Administration complies with the terms of the agreement and adheres to established best practices as they are required to do under their own Health and Safety policy. | November 2022 | After mediation failed in spring 2023, UTFA referred the issue to arbitration, which is scheduled to begin in January 2025. |

-Violations of Equal Academic Freedom Rights and Discrimination Protections of Teaching Stream Faculty and Librarians at the University of Toronto ("MRA") | UTFA is grieving that the Administration violated Article 5 ("Academic Freedom and Responsibilities") and Article 9 ("No Discrimination") of the Memorandum of Agreement when it improperly imposed additional criteria on Teaching Stream faculty and librarians in the MRA (My Research Applications & Agreements) online system and in related processes and documents, and subjected research funding applications and requests for research agreements from Teaching Stream faculty and librarians to additional and inappropriate scrutiny. | September 2022 | While a settlement was signed in April 2024 and the Administration agreed to implement the terms of the settlement by June 30, 2024, the Administration has not yet fully complied as of October 2024. |
+Violations of Equal Academic Freedom Rights and Discrimination Protections of Teaching Stream Faculty and Librarians at the University of Toronto ("MRA") | UTFA is grieving that the Administration violated Article 5 ("Academic Freedom and Responsibilities") and Article 9 ("No Discrimination") of the Memorandum of Agreement when it improperly imposed additional criteria on Teaching Stream faculty and librarians in the MRA (My Research Applications & Agreements) online system and in related processes and documents, and subjected research funding applications and requests for research agreements from Teaching Stream faculty and librarians to additional and inappropriate scrutiny. | September 2022 | While a settlement was signed in April 2024 and the Administration agreed to implement the terms of the settlement by June 30, 2024, the Administration has not yet fully complied as of November 2024. |

 Implementation of Vaccination Policy Against UTFA members ("Vaccination Policy") | UTFA is seeking to protect our members' rights by ensuring the Administration consults with UTFA prior to any changes to Significant Terms and Conditions of Employment for faculty and librarians.
-In the case of the vaccination mandate, the Administration threatened unreasonable, new disciplinary penalties without first meeting with UTFA, and repeatedly refused to respond to UTFA's questions as the vaccine mandate was implemented and revised. | January 2022 | Given that the relevant policy has been suspended, UTFA will be placing the grievance in abeyance. |
+In the case of the vaccination mandate, the Administration threatened unreasonable, new disciplinary penalties without first meeting with UTFA, and repeatedly refused to respond to UTFA's questions as the vaccine mandate was implemented and revised. | January 2022 | Given that the relevant policy has been suspended, UTFA has asked the Administration to agree to place the grievance in abeyance.
+The Administration denied UTFA's request and asked UTFA to withdraw the grievance.
+UTFA did not agree to withdraw the grievance on a without prejudice basis. |

 Pay Equity | As an employer, U of T is legally obliged to establish and maintain pay equity under Ontario's Pay Equity Act. ("Pay equity" requires an assessment of all jobs and an unbiased comparison of the work done in female-dominated job classes with the work done in male-dominated job classes, in order to determine equitable compensation.
 Employers cannot pay one employee group at a lower rate than another employee group on the basis of sex when they perform substantially the same kind of work AND if their work requires substantially the same skill, effort, and responsibility, performed under similar working conditions.)
 UTFA has been pressing the Administration to comply with its obligations to our members under the Pay Equity Act for many years (although our power to do so is somewhat constrained by our status as an uncertified faculty association).
 Via our two pay equity grievances (one for faculty and one for librarians), UTFA is seeking several orders to ensure that the Administration maintains pay equity and meaningfully participates in a joint process with our Association.
 UTFA needs the Administration to disclose key information related to its pay equity evaluations to ensure that the University lives up to its obligations under the Act. | August 2019 | The grievance was denied by the Administration.
 The parties attempted mediation in 2023, but UTFA received no meaningful response to its last proposal (sent December 2023).
 The parties are making a last attempt at mediation with dates scheduled in late 2025. |